Craig Hutchison (broadcaster)

 Craig Hutchison (born 4 December 1974) is an Australian journalist, sports broadcaster and businessman.
-Based in Melbourne, Hutchison often covers AFL topics and breaking news stories relating to the code.
+He is the chief executive officer of Sports Entertainment Group.

 Early life and career

-Hutchinson was born in Warragul, Victoria.
+Hutchison was born in Warragul in regional Victoria.
 He commenced his career as a journalist in 1994 as a cadet with the Herald Sun newspaper.
 Two years later, he moved to Sport 927, where he was producer of the Kevin Bartlett and Dr Turf Big Sports Breakfast Show for approximately one year.
-He then joined Channel Ten as a journalist and broke sport stories including Neil Balme's sacking at the Melbourne Football Club as senior coach, Alastair Lynch's drug hearing with the AFL, and the subsequent resignation of the Brisbane chairman following the story.
+He then joined Channel Ten as a journalist and broke sport stories including Neil Balme's sacking at the Melbourne Football Club as senior coach, Alastair Lynch's drug hearing with the AFL, and the subsequent resignation of the Brisbane Lions chairman following the story.

 Television career

 Seven Network

 In 1999, he joined the Seven Network and was promoted to chief football reporter, appearing on the nationally broadcast Sportsworld every Sunday.
 He was also 'fill-in' sports anchor for Seven News.
 He also worked in commentary as a caller in 2001.